mtthwborg/2025_Borg_UC/README.md

 --------------------------------------------------------------------------------

-(Title)

-(Author names)
+Anomalous temperatures increase occupational injuries, illnesses and their associated cost burden in Australia

+Borg, Matthew A; Xiang, Jianjun; Anikeeva, Olga; Ostendorf, Bertram; Varghese, Blesson; Dear, Keith; Pisaniello, Dino; Hansen, Alana; Zander, Kerstin; Sim, Malcolm R; Bi, Peng

 --------------------------------------------------------------------------------

 The code:

-  * *data.csv* stores the daily time series data from 10 locations corresponding to regions of England and Wales in the period 1993--2006.
-  * The numbered files from *00.prepdata.R* to *05.plots.R* reproduce the results of an example with the subset of data.
+  * The numbered files from *00.MasterFile.R* to *03_AnalysisStage2.R* reproduce results of a example using the provided data

+The data for use with this example
+  * *brambilla.max.rda* is an external meteorological data set sourced from Brambilla et al. 2022, Data in Brief
+  * *pop.rda* is the study data set of Australian worker population counts in Adelaide, Brisbane, Darwin, Hobart, Melbourne, Perth and Sydney, sourced from the Australian Bureau of Statistics (ABS).
+This includes estimates of the number of indoor and outdoor workers based on the ABS Census data.
+  * *public.holidays.rda* is the study list of Australian public holidays from 2004 to 2019
+  * *school.holidays.rda* is the study list of Australian school holidays from 2004 to 2021
+  * A simulated claims data set is created in file "01_DataPrep.R"

 These files can be downloaded after clicking on the green button *Code* at this GitHub repository.

-(Template baesd from Gasparrini EHP 2015)